truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

 {{< /expand >}}
 {{< /expand >}}

-### Delete Command done
+### Delete Command
-Use the `delete` command to delete a dataset or ZVol matching the ID entered.
+Use the `delete` command to delete a dataset or zvol matching the ID entered.

 {{< expand "Using the Delete Command" "v" >}}
 #### Description